9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-1.md

 ![solutions](./lesson-1/images/solutions.jpeg)

-<note type="tip">Don't use this as a solutions page when checking groups' work.
-Instead have them role play their solutions to more accurately mimic the debugging process and emphasize that students have the power to identify their bugs and rework their own solutions.
+<note type="tip">Do not tell students the solution.
+Instead have them role play their solutions to mimic the debugging process.
+Emphasize that students have the power to identify their bugs and rework their own solutions.
 <br/>
 ![slides-river4](./lesson-1/images/slides-river4.jpeg)</note>